-Stratford-upon-Avon College (Solihull College & University Centre) Student Transfers
+Stratford-upon-Avon College (and merger partner Solihull College & University Centre) Student Transfers

-If you are a student within Stratford-upon-Avon College (Solihull College & University Centre) and you wish to make changes relating to your current programme such as changing your mode of study from full time to part time study or vice versa or feel that the course or college is not right for you, your Higher Education (HE) course leader is the first person to speak to with regards to your concerns and future options.
+If you are a student within Stratford-upon-Avon College (and merger partner Solihull College & University Centre) and you wish to make changes relating to your current programme such as changing your mode of study from full time to part time study or vice versa or feel that the course or college is not right for you, your Higher Education (HE) course leader is the first person to speak to with regards to your concerns and future options.

 Once you have considered your options, our Higher Education (HE) Admissions Officer will be able answer questions you may have relating to both leaving your course and any financial implications for both current and future studies.

-Non-Stratford-upon-Avon College (Solihull College & University Centre) Student Transfers
+Non-Stratford-upon-Avon College (and merger partner Solihull College & University Centre) Student Transfers

-If you are currently studying at another Higher Education College or University and would like to leave and continue your studies at Stratford-upon-Avon College (Solihull College & University Centre) then you will need to contact our Higher Education (HE) admissions team to arrange a guidance interview to explore your options.
+If you are currently studying at another Higher Education College or University and would like to leave and continue your studies at Stratford-upon-Avon College (and merger partner Solihull College & University Centre) then you will need to contact our Higher Education (HE) admissions team to arrange a guidance interview to explore your options.